Short profile

 The CSP program teaches fundamental concepts such as information theory, coding, modulation, (convex) optimization methods, compressed sensing, tensor-based signal processing, multimodal data fusion, machine learning, data analysis, parameter estimation, array signal processing, adaptive filters and many other applications that open up career paths in various fields.
 Graduates work in areas such as data science, future systems for data transmission, channel modeling, antenna design, connected/autonomous vehicles, radar/sonar, wearable technologies, audio coding, hearing aids, multimedia systems, biomedical signal processing, brain-computer interfaces, better medical scans, biometric security, big data, securities price analysis and more.

-Application with German certificates and certificates from an educational institution within the EU / EEA
+Application with German certificates and from educational institutions within the EU / EEA

-Application with certificates from an educational institution outside the EU / EEA
+Application with certificates from educational institutions outside the EU / EEA

 Why Ilmenau?